vitotai/BrewPiLessGx/README.md

 Most functionalities of BrewPiLess are supported, but due to limitation of the hardware not all of them are available.

+## ESP32_17320S019N
+ESP32_17320S019N is an ESP32-S3 based device with 1.9 inch TFT 320x170 display.
+It's tiny and cute, but it doesn't has touch panel.
+To wake up it from screen saving(display off) mode, push "Boot" button.
+( I bought this as my first ESP32-S3 platform for cheap.)

+## WT-SC01 Plus
+- 320x480 16bit TFT, driven by ST7796UI
+- Capative touch, FT6336U driver
+- 6 hardware pins available, they are
+    - 10: ADC for Pressure transducer
+    - 11: OneWire, temperature sensors
+    - 12, 13, 14, 21: actuators

+It's tricky to flash WT-SC01 Plus.
+Short GPIO 0(pin 6 of debug port) and Ground(pin 7 of debug port) **might** put the device in download mode.
+At least, it works for me at least one in three times.
+My device stays in **download mode** afte flashing.
+Press of the rest button in the back will result in normal boot-up.

 # Custom Hardware
 There are so many difference hardware configurations that I can make it to support all of them.
 Even with the same driver IC, there might be different configurations.
 Without verification with the real devices, I won't declare that it is supported.
 The adpation is not diffucult if you can find the drivers for your hardware.